rgmichaels/Mailchimp_Markdown/Readme.txt

 This was made with Ruby 2.7 (x64) but it's pretty basic and should run on all versions.

-It should be able to run via command prompt, however I have been running through Rubymine.
-The file to execute is Main.rb.

 It takes an input file (SupportingFiles/markdownexample.txt) and outputs to screen and Output/markdownoutput.txt.

 A basic error log is written to Logs/MailchimpMarkdown.log.

-Ruby Installation Instructions:
+Ruby Installation / execution instructions:

 Download and install Ruby 2.7.x for Windows.
-This download is the language interpreter for Ruby applications.
+This is the language interpreter for Ruby applications.
 A reboot may be required if Ruby isn't found.

     https://github.com/oneclick/rubyinstaller2/releases/download/RubyInstaller-2.7.5-1/rubyinstaller-devkit-2.7.5-1-x64.exe